 Find out more here.

-Tutor-led training: Environmental and Social Risk Assessment (ESRA)
+Tutor-led training: Environmental and Social Risk Analysis (ESRA)

-This interactive online course provides personalised training for banks to help them with environmental and social risk assessments for lending activities.
-The three-week long courses are tutor-led and interactive and offer participants a range of activities, including simulating the implementation of environmental and social policies and guidelines, analysis of case studies, and exercises based on the environmental and social impacts of the clients of participants.
+This programme provides personalised training for banks to help them with environmental and social risk assessments for lending activities.
+The three-week online course is tutor-led and interactive and offers participants a range of activities, including simulating the implementation of environmental and social policies and guidelines, analysis of case studies, and exercises based on the environmental and social impacts of their clients.

 Find out more and register here.